Picture Book: Layout Process

 POINT 03: “Shapes” on the Page

-I think about the “shapes” of my pages in the “Thumbnail” and “Larger Storyboard” phases but give them a rethink before the final.
+I think about the “shapes” of my pages in the “Thumbnail” and “Larger Storyboard” phases, but I like to revisit them once more before the final.
 I’ll scan my enlarged storyboards into Photoshop and lay them out in the 32-page thumbnail template.
 This way I can view them on a smaller scale.
-I’ll shade the “shapes” with gray which helps me see the variety of layouts clearer.
-I’ll go back and make changes if there isn’t enough variety.

 POINT 04: Color Play!